Oliver-Loeffler/exploring-java-spi/README.md

 # Exploring Java Service Provider Interface (SPI)

-#### Platform: Java 8
+#### Platform: Java 11+

-All details below apply to Java 7 or Java 8.
-In case of a non-modular setup (so no use of Java Platform Module System, JPMS) this code will also work with Java 9, 11 or beyond.
+All details below apply to Java 11 or later.
+This project makes use of the Java Platform Module System (JPMS) as introduced with Java 9.

 ## Idea